BELL ACRES BOROUGH PARK

 BELL ACRES NATURE PARK

-The park is open from sunrise to sunset with the trail entrance located at the intersection of Sevin and Turkeyfoot roads.
+The park is open from sunrise to sunset with the trail head located at the intersection of Sevin and Turkeyfoot roads.
 There are no facilities.

 105 acres of the park are on the western side of Turkeyfoot Road.
 Bisected by Sevin Road, this tract was once Camp Umbstaetter, a popular boy scout camp in the 1920s and 30s.
 Scattered remnants of camp structures may still be found throughout the site.
 Ambridge’s Greek American Progressive Association later purchased the property for recreational use.